kyma-project/community/concepts/eventing-code-guidelines.md

 }
 ```

-A common problem when having this kind of helper method to setup some test environment is what the caller (the test) has to do the cleanup.
+A common problem with this approach is that the caller (the test) has to do the cleanup.
-We can however shift the cleanup to the helper method as well using `testing.CleanUp`:
+However, we can  shift the cleanup to the helper method as well using `testing.CleanUp`:

 <details>
   <summary>setupTestEnvironment() with t.Cleanup</summary>